syncfusion/blazor-docs/src/navigations/accordion/getting-started.md

 This section briefly explains about how to include a `Accordion` in your Blazor server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/server-side-blazor/) page for the introduction and configuring the common specifications.

+To get start quickly with Blazor Accordion, you can check on this video:

+`youtube:c5TX84Fc9SE`

 ## Importing Syncfusion Blazor component in the application

 1. Install **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.